Block- and Text-Based Code

 Animate stories with accessible drawing tools and coding blocks

-Bottom line: Kids get a simple peek at computer programming principles by animating stories using code blocks.
+Bottom Line: Kids get a simple peek at computer programming principles by animating stories using their own creations.

 Blockly for Dash & Dot Robots